 Chakra 7 – The Crown

 This chakra is violet in color which is situated at the top of our head.
 It is associated with our cerebral cortex as well as the central nervous system along with the pituitary gland.
 It concerns about the information, acceptance, understanding as well as bliss.
 It is also regarded as our own place of connection with the one and only God, the Chakra of Divine purpose and our personal destiny.
 Blockage of this chakra can lead to psychological problems and emotional instability.

 Chakra 6 – The Third Eye (Brow Chakra)

-Coloured in Indigo, the combination of red and blue, it is situated at the forehead’s centre at our eye level or just above it.
-This chakra is associated with the question of spiritual nature of our life and its existence.
-It signifies the question, perception as well as knowing of the person.
+Coloured in Indigo, the combination of red and blue, it is situated at the forehead’s center at our eye level or just above it.
+This chakra is associated with the question of the spiritual nature of our life and its existence.
+It signifies the question, perception as well as knowledge of the person.
 It is regarded as the point of vision, intuition along with wisdom.
-Our dream of current life as well as recollections of previous lifetimes are held in this Chakra.
+Our dream of current life, as well as recollections of previous lifetimes, are held in this Chakra.
 Blockage of this chakra can manifest problems such as lack of foresight, selective memory, mental rigidity and depression.

 Chakra 5- The Throat